-"NYMF inspires and teaches young industry professionals about the next generation of theatre.
+"NYMF inspires and teaches young industry professionals about the next generation of theater.
 As a General Management Intern, I stood on the frontlines of the intricacies of producing, dealing with artists, writers, producers, and actors alike; I witnessed the music and words -- captured and bound on paper in black-and-white -- and helped transform mere ideas into ground-breaking musicals, alive in vivid color for the world to see.
 NYMF answers essential, burning questions about how to understand the business: How should we read a script?
 What does it take to produce a show?
 How do we navigate through the finances?
 How do we execute an effective marketing strategy?
-My experience with NYMF connected me with the art of theatre, developing a conversation about what it takes to put on a show, bringing me as close to the action as anyone could get, and ultimately reminding me why we do what we do."
+My experience with NYMF connected me with the art of theater, developing a conversation about what it takes to put on a show, bringing me as close to the action as anyone could get, and ultimately reminding me why we do what we do."

-– Addison O'Donnell, former General Management intern; current J.D.
+– Addison O'Donnell, former General Management Intern; current J.D.
 Candidate at Syracuse University College of Law

 – Seth Betzler, former Production Management Intern; current Junior at Truman State University and former Production Assistant at Spring Awakening on Broadway 2015